 - 1. The function of the Student Grievance Committee shall be: - a.
 To conduct formal hearings, upon request of a student or faculty member, concerning allegations of unfair, prejudicial or capricious evaluation or treatment of the student by a faculty member in an academic role; - b.
 To conduct formal hearings, upon request of a student concerning allegations of unfair treatment or unlawful discrimination in any form in their services and program offered to Bradley students (full or part-time) by any faculty member; - c.
-To submit findings to the appropriate administrative officer (The Provost and Vice President for Academic Affairs for academic matters and the Associate Provost for Student Affairs for non-academic matters unless a conflict of interests exists, then the appropriate Vice President or the President of the University).
+To submit findings to the Provost or other\appropriate academic officer.
 Should the committee find evidence that the grievance was appropriate, it will forward specific suggestions for rectifying such evaluation or treatment. - 2.
 The Student Grievance Committee shall consist of: - a.
 Five faculty members who shall be elected to three-year renewable terms on a staggered basis.
-The faculty of each College of the University shall elect one of its members to serve on the Committee; - b.
-Two students appointed annually for one-year terms by the Student Senate.
-One of the students shall be a member of the Student Senate Academic Affairs Committee. - 3.
+The faculty of each College of the University shall elect one of its members to serve on the Committee.
+An additional graduate faculty member shall be appointed from the Executive Committee of the Graduate Faculty by the Dean of the Graduate School to hear cases involving graduate students. - b.
+Two students appointed annually for one-year terms.
+One of the students shall be a member of the Student Senate Academic Affairs Committee appointed by the Student Senate.
+The other student shall be a member of the Graduate Advisory Committee appointed by the Dean of the Graduate School. - 3.
 The Committee shall elect its own Chairperson and establish its internal operating procedures in accord with the published Student Grievance Policy and the various policies on affirmative action, discrimination, etc., and these procedures shall be made available to all faculty and students.